MalpenZibo/ashell/README.md

 In the end, what can this project do for you?

-Almost nothing but it could be useful if you want to create your own bar or if you have to read some examples on how to get information from `dbus`.
+Almost nothing but it could be useful if you want to create your own status bar or if you have to read some examples on how to get information from `dbus`.

 So feel free to fork this project and customize it for your needs.

-## Features
-The main inspiration is the gnome shell bar.
-I'm using the catpuccin mocha color palette.

-- Lancher button
-- Arch linux OS Update
-- Hyprland Active Window
-- Hyprland Workspaces
-- System Informations (cpu, ram, temperature)
-- Date time
-- Settings panel
-    - power menu
-    - battery information
-    - pulse audio sources and sinks
-    - screen brightness
-    - network stuff
-    - VPN
-    - bluetooth

-## Requirements
-- a `~/.config/rofi/launcher.sh` script to open the app lancher
-- `nerd fonts icons`
-- `hyprlock` to lock the session
-- `checkupdates` and `paru` to get the list of updates
-- probably other stuff to avoid "unexpected" crashes :D

 ## Some screenshots